-Montepulciano is located in southern Tuscany, in the province of Siena and stands on a limestone hill, 605 metres above sea level.
-It is famous worldwide for its Vino Nobile, an Italian product par excellence.
-Besides the wine and other excellences of this town related to food, such as pici pasta, pork, lentils and so on, there are many things worth visiting here.
-The town is known as a "jewel of the 1500s" thanks to its splendid Renaissance art and architecture: let's go and see the main sights together.
-What to see in Montepulciano
+Montepulciano is located in southern Tuscany in the province of Siena.
+Situated on a limestone hill 605 m above sea level, it's famous worldwide for its Vino Nobile, an Italian product par excellence.
+Besides wine and food-related treasures (such as pici pasta, pork, lentils and more), there are many gems worth visiting in the area.
+The town is known as a "16th-century jewel" thanks to its splendid Renaissance art and architecture.
+When it comes to the main sights, here's what to see in Montepulciano.

-Piazza Grande, situated at the highest point of the town, is the centre of Montepulciano and is dominated by the great tower and the Gothic façade of the Palazzo Comunale.
-From the top of the tower you can see as far as Radicofani, the Val d'Orcia and the Lake Trasimeno.
-The square is lined with some grand buildings like the Cathedral and the Town Hall.
-There are also restaurants and cafes.
+Piazza Grande, situated at the highest point in town, is Montepulciano's center, dominated by the imposing tower and Gothic façade of the Palazzo Comunale.
+From the tower's peak you'll see as far as Radicofani, the Val d'Orcia and Lake Trasimeno.
+The square is lined with grand buildings, including the cathedral and town hall, not to mention a lovely mix of restaurants and cafes.